Chris Gayle: Technique and attitude

 Gayle is known for his characteristic hitting, imposing physique, and timing.
 He attributes the latter to being very thin when young, and having a heavy bat.
 He is known for appearing very calm as the bowler approaches.
-"Tall and imposing at the crease, he loves to carve through the covers off either foot, and has the ability to decimate the figures of even the thriftiest of opening bowlers" recorded Wisden and ESPNcricinfo.
+"Tall and imposing at the crease, he loves to carve through the covers off either foot, and has the ability to decimate the figures of even the thriftiest of opening bowlers" recorded Wisden and Cricinfo.
 He holds numerous records that reflect his batting style, including record Twenty20 strike-rates and high scores.

 "It is instinct...
 We premeditate at times, but most of those things are instinct.
 When a fast bowler runs in to me, my breathing is controlled.
 So you keep a still head, slow down your breathing.
 Sometimes I actually hold my breath, so I can be as still and well-balanced as possible.
 If you get too excited, you overreact more, and with the adrenalin, you lose focus quickly."